ryan-mcclue/musings/notes.md

 but unfortunately I don't rule the world learn to crawl before we can walk

-MULTITHREADING

-SIMD

-it's not the programming practice but the dogma that gets you. when you start to name things it almost always becomes bad. almost all programming practices have a place, just not used often so RAII people, in case of things that must be released, e.g DeviceContext, ok to use a constructor/destructor pair.
-I'll throw you a bone there

 modifying (parse as pointer arg), returning (result struct). it is best to put simple types are arguments rather than a group struct to allow for maximum code reuse.